Weight Loss Tips

 Running socks are better than regular socks because they’re constructed of breathable, quick-drying fabric and contain more padding in the regions that take the greatest impact, such as your heel, foot arch, and toes.

-Wearing comfortable athletic clothing and layering up with thin, breathable layers to be warm without overheating is recommended in the winter.
-It’s also a good idea to have a light water bottle with you on your runs to avoid dehydration.
+Wearing comfortable athletic comfy clothing and layering up with thin, breathable layers to be warm without overheating is recommended in the winter.
+It’s also a good idea to have a light water bottle with you while running to avoid dehydration.

 How and when to keep running?